-Our Compliance Committee meets quarterly and is comprised of members of Oil-Dri leadership as well as the owners of our three compliance functions: Trade, Regulatory, and Anti-Corruption.
+Our Compliance Committee meets quarterly and is comprised of members of Oil-Dri leadership as well as the owners of our three compliance functions; Trade, Regulatory, and Anti-Corruption.
 Our Trade compliance function works to make sure we are in alignment with all applicable export laws and regulations, and screens all new international customers, distributors and/or agents against the various restricted and denied party lists before they can do business with Oil-Dri.
 Our Regulatory compliance team ensures our product registrations meet the complex and multiple requirements of the various countries, as well as U.S. states, in which we do business.
 Our Anti-Corruption compliance team works with Human Resources to address potential risks related to compliance with anti-corruption regulations in various jurisdictions, including by ensuring that teammates attest to Oil-Dri's Code of Ethics and Business Conduct, which was updated in 2021, and that the Company's Code of Ethics and Business Conduct provides appropriate tools and guidance to the Company's teammates.
 These two groups also work together to make sure teammates understand the specific requirements around Conflicts of Interest, including any disclosures where relevant.
 As part of the focus on addressing potential risks and ensuring a global understanding of the various applicable policies and requirements, we have also translated our Code of Ethics and Business Conduct into Mandarin and Spanish.
-Our Board of Directors also annually attests to Oil-Dri's Code of Ethics are selected for this process based on a risk analysis that includes potential interaction with government officials as well as the Corruption Perception Index published by Transparency International (an international non-profit) of the countries in which they do business.
+Our Board of Directors also annually attests to Oil-Dri's Code of Ethics and Business Conduct.
+The Anti-Corruption team also conducts a thorough Third-Party Due Diligence process that includes the use of compliance software.
+Third parties are selected for this process based on a risk analysis that includes potential interaction with government officials as well as the Corruption Perception Index published by Transparency International (an international non-profit) of the countries in which they do business.
 In addition, distributors and agents agreements include a mandatory anti-corruption regulatory compliance section.